Pennine Way Complete (19 Days & 18Nights)19 Days & 18 Nights 4.6 Read 67 reviews

 You will be given a warm welcome at Forest View.
 Meals are served in Foresters Restaurant and Bar, where a range of locally brewed hand pulled craft ales are available alongside a choice of quality wines, spirits and soft drinks.
 Guests can use the drying room to dry walking gear and boots and relax in the new sun lounge.

-You'll do some solid climbing today, starting with Byrness Hill, pass the former Roman camp of Chew Green and do a fair bit of ridgewalking until you reach Windy Gyle top.
+This section is either one half of a long day to Kirk Yetholm or a challenging walk on its own.
+Be prepared, per your guidebook, with plenty of water and food.
+You'll do some solid climbing, starting with Byrness Hill, pass the former Roman camp of Chew Green and do a fair bit of ridgewalking.
 Don't forget to enjoy the worthwhile views you've earned!

 You will be given a warm welcome at Forest View.
 Meals are served in Foresters Restaurant and Bar, where a range of locally brewed hand pulled craft ales are available alongside a choice of quality wines, spirits and soft drinks.
 Guests can use the drying room to dry walking gear and boots and relax in the new sun lounge.